Rudxain/Rudxain.github.io/index.md

 - am partially vegan, consuming animal-based products as least as possible.
 - **recycle almost anything**, as much as possible.
 However, that may be bad for my health, because I do it with water bottles, so I may be ingesting nano-plastics 😥.
 I hope [graphene](https://en.wikipedia.org/wiki/Graphene) becomes mainstream sooner.
 - love minimalism, hate redundancy (except when it's truly necessary)
+- am kinda interested in psychology and philosophy
 - want euthanasia.
 If my body no longer works "good enough", just end my life peacefully.
 - want my body to contribute to the ecosystem.
 So when I die, I don't want to be buried in a coffin, let my body serve as nutritious material for plants!
 - don't care too much about my birthday (or most "special" dates, for that matter).
 "Time is relative"